janbarari/janbarari/README.md

 <h1 align="left">Hey 👋, I'm Miles</h1>
+<p align="left">I’m an Android Engineer with over 8 years of experience.
+I have almost all the knowledge of maintaining and developing android apps. but my main expertise in this field is Android SDK, Gradle, modularization, Kotlin, compose, concurrency, dependency injection, optimization, and services.

+I am an active open-source contributor who built an analytics plugin for the Gradle build system that is used by top tech companies.

-<p align="left">Creating scalable, maintainable android apps is always my interest.
-I have more than 8 years of experience in this industry, worked in various companies with different team sizes, and created many apps such as Parental Control App, Map Area Calculator App, VOD App, and Shopping App.
+I have worked in various companies with different team sizes and created many apps, such as the parental control app, map area calculator app, video stream app, and shopping app.

-Till now I create and released many tools and libraries for developers as an open-source project.

-I have very good knowledge of the Gradle build system to create efficient modular structures, custom plugins, and tasks.
+In addition, working as a team member and interacting with colleagues is one of my interests.
 </p>

 📫 Reach me via **mehdi.janbarari@outlook.com**